October 2021 Update: This cookie has been given a major upgrade! I mean, just check out this cookie compared to the original recipe:

 If you don’t want to use PEScience for any reason, Quest also makes a great whey/casein blend.

 If you’re vegan, I don’t think a plant protein will work nearly as well.
 Structurally it might work, but the flavor will definitely not be there.

 I will add this: make sure you like the taste of the protein powder you use.
 If you have an old vanilla whey protein in the pantry that you can’t stomach, don’t try to make this recipe with it.
 The protein is the main ingredient, so it’s going to taste terrible if you hate the protein powder.
 I highly suggest investing in a good brand, and PEScience has been treating me quite well so far.
 In fact, it’s a powder you can taste right of the tub and enjoy (if you want to).

 I love using oat flour in cookies– it helps to give it the most authentic flavor when paired with protein powder.
 Plus, it pleases anyone who may be gluten-free!
 If you don’t have oat flour, you can very easily make your own by throwing some oats into a food processor or spice grinder.

 Can you swap out oat flour in these protein cookies?
 Not really.
 I tried a version with regular all-purpose flour, but the cookie ended up being cakey.
 If you want a soft cookie, oat flour is the way to go.

 Other Flours: Coconut Flour & Almond Flour

-In my original attempt of this protein cookie, I utilized only coconut flour (without any almond flour).
+In my original attempt at this protein cookie, I utilized only coconut flour (without any almond flour).
 The cookie came out great, but coconut flour tends to have an overpowering taste.
-If you have a nut allergy and can’t use almond flour, leave that out of the recipe and double up on the coconut flour like I did.
-The cookie will come out great, but the taste will be slightly different from what I wanted.
+If you have a nut allergy and can’t use almond flour, leave that out of the recipe and double up on the coconut flour as I did.

 Fat Source: Light Butter